catperso/animal-shelter-api/README.md

 ## Known Bugs

-_You are unable to search for both name and species, although you can paginate either search._
+_You are unable to search for both name and species, although you can paginate either search.
+Trying to search for both only searches for species._

 ## License - [MIT](https://opensource.org/licenses/MIT)